lanl-aea/waves/docs/waves_quickstart.rst

    scons: `nominal' is up to date.
    scons: done building targets.

-You should expect that the geometry and partition tasks do not need to re-execute because their output files still exist.
+You should expect that the geometry and partition tasks do not need to re-execute because their output files still exist and they are upstream of the mesh task.
 But the tasks after the mesh task did not re-execute, either.
 This should be somewhat surprising.
 The simulation itself depends on the mesh file, so why didn't the workflow re-execute all tasks from mesh to post-processing?

 Many software build systems, such as `GNU Make`_ use file system modification time stamps to track DAG state.
 By default the `SCons`_ state machine uses file signatures built from md5 hashes to identify task state.
 If the contents of the